christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 ### Multitemporal Land Cover Classification (2019–2024)

 An unsupervised classification was applied to Sentinel-2 imagery from July 2019 and July 2024 to assess land cover changes in the Madre de Dios region, Peru.
-The analysis focused on the Red (B4) and Near-Infrared (B8) bands, which are effective for distinguishing vegetation, water bodies, and bare soil.

 Four land cover classes were identified based on spectral response and visual interpretation: